 Demand notices for the first installment were sent in September 2022, and will be sent again for the second installment in February 2023.

 Taxpayers making payment on past due bills should contact the tax collector’s office, or check the city website, before making their payment, to determine exactly what they owe.
 Past due notices are sent in September (for the first installment) and in February (for the second installment).
-Lien continuing certificates are filed in early March.
+Lien continuing certificates are filed in late February or early March.
 There is an additional charge of $24 to release the lien filed on applicable tax bills for payments received after the lien certificates are filed.
 Tax sales of tax delinquent property are usually held every two years.
 The most recent tax sale was held on Monday, October 18, 2021 and the deadline to redeem sold properties was April 18, 2022.
 Please refer to the tax sale link on this site for important updates and other information.
 The next tax sale is scheduled for July, 2023.

 Interest is charged on all late payments, regardless of the reason.

 As owners of property, taxpayers are responsible for paying taxes when they are due, regardless of whether or not a tax bill is received in the mail.
 For additional information about these specifics, please refer to the tax collector’s legal notices published on the tax collector’s home page.